matiasbn/luckyseven/sts/6-discrete-fourier-transform/README.md

 # Test for the Longest Run of Ones in a Block

-The focus of the test is the rank of disjoint sub-matrices of the entire sequence.
-The purpose of this test is to check for linear dependence among fixed length substrings of the original sequence.
-Note that this test also appears in the DIEHARD battery of tests. [[1](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-22r1a.pdf)]
+The focus of this test is the peak heights in the Discrete Fourier Transform of the sequence.
+The purpose of this test is to detect periodic features (i.e., repetitive patterns that are near each other) in the tested sequence that would indicate a deviation from the assumption of randomness.
+The intention is to detect whether the number of peaks exceeding the 95 % threshold is significantly different than 5 %. [[1](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-22r1a.pdf)]

 # Parameters